hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 -> **NOTE:** When using an image from Azure Marketplace a `plan` must be specified.

+* `platform_fault_domain_count` - (Optional) Specifies the number of fault domains that are used by this Linux Virtual Machine Scale Set.
+Changing this forces a new resource to be created.

 * `priority` - (Optional) The Priority of this Virtual Machine Scale Set.
 Possible values are `Regular` and `Spot`.
 Defaults to `Regular`.
 Changing this value forces a new resource.

 -> **NOTE:** When `priority` is set to `Spot` an `eviction_policy` must be specified.